 Regular veterinary examinations are important for overall health at any age.
 Annual examinations are the norm, but more frequent exams may be needed, based on your pet's health.

-As a dog ages, signs of potentially serious health problems are commonly overlooked by pet owners as "normal for an old dog."
+As dog age, signs of potentially serious health problems are commonly overlooked by pet owners as "normal for an old dog."
 Some changes are to be expected with old age, some are not.
 Learn to watch for, and differentiate between, normal and possible medical problems for your senior dog.
 It is much better to err on the side of caution and have anything new or unusual in your dog checked out as soon as possible by your veterinarian.

 Older dogs don't usually have the reserve that younger dogs do, and time is critical.
 The following list denotes signs that should be seen by your veterinarian as soon as possible.

 As always, if your pet is in pain, lethargic or simply not "normal," please consult your vet.
 This is especially important for senior pets—they may hide illness better and they do not often have the health reserves they did as a younger animal.

+- Bad breath and bleeding gums: Good dental health is important not only for the teeth and mouth but overall general health.
 As a dog ages, tartar, gum disease, and tooth loss are all potential problems.
 Oral cancers, infections, metabolic diseases (kidney disease, Diabetes Mellitus) are also potential causes for bad breath and oral health problems.

-Change in weight or appetite - Weight loss or weight gains should be kept track of, as well as any changes in diet or eating habits.
+- Change in weight or appetite: Weight loss or weight gains should be kept track of, as well as any changes in diet or eating habits.
 Dogs should be fed a diet appropriate for their age and general health (some dogs require special or prescription diets).

-Change in urine output and thirst - Dogs should not drink more water simply because they are old, it is summer time, or the heater is on in the winter.
+- Change in urine output and thirst: Dogs should not drink more water simply because they are old, it is summertime, or the heater is on in the winter.
 The most common causes of increased water intake are diabetes and kidney problems.
-Urine leakage or having "accidents" also signal problems, either with infection, loss of sphincter control, or another underlying disease.
+Urine leakage or having "accidents" also signal problems either with infection, loss of sphincter control, or another underlying disease.

-Hair loss, itchy skin - This can occur at any age, and should not be ignored.
+- Hair loss, itchy skin: This can occur at any age, and should not be ignored.
 Dogs can do a lot of damage to their skin by licking, scratching, and chewing, so the sooner the dog is examined, the better.

-This list isn't all-inclusive - If your dog is "not himself or herself," then it is time for a check up at the veterinary clinic.
+- This list isn't all-inclusive: If your dog is "not himself or herself," then it is time for a check-up at the veterinary clinic.

 Regular checkups and communication with your vet will ensure that you are doing all that you can medically to help your pet enjoy the senior years.
 To help your pet at home, here are some pointers:

-- Provide a comfortable clean bed - there are many "orthopedic" beds available now at pet supply stores to ensure comfortable rest.
+- Provide a comfortable clean bed: There are many "orthopedic" beds available now at pet supply stores to ensure comfortable rest.

 - Provide fresh water daily (note changes in water consumption) and a healthy, age-appropriate diet.

-- Ease distractions - senior pets can be easily startled by or become fearful of: kids, loud noises, and general commotion as they age.
+- Ease distractions: Senior pets can be easily startled by or become fearful of kids, loud noises, and general commotion as they age.
 Conditions such as arthritis can make the dog fearful of getting hurt (or the potential to get hurt) with sudden movements of kids or being stepped on.

-Yes.
 Here are a few places to start learning more about caring for a senior dog: